 Resources for International Students

-• Tutoring or Help with English: If you feel students are struggling with their English or need additional help with their classes, you can refer them to a variety of resources in the community.
+• Tutoring or Help with English: If you feel students are struggling with their English or need additional support with their classes, you can refer them to a variety of resources in the community.

-• The American Language Institute or ARIN Adult Education Center offers English classes for all students.
-The ALI charges for its services, and ARIN primarily offers survival skills in English for free.
+• ARIN Adult Education Center offers English classes for the community.
+ARIN primarily offers survival skills in English at no cost.

 • Request for Longer Test Times: International students are required to meet English proficiency requirements for admission to IUP, but individuals may still experience challenges related to language and cultural adjustment.
 International students sometimes request extended time on tests to allow additional time for language processing.
 IUP does not have a policy regarding accommodations for English learners, and test proctoring services are not available through the OIE or through D2A2 unless students have a verified disability.
 Faculty and departments may offer extended test time at their discretion.
 The OIE can assist with verifying international student status: email intl-education@iup.edu.
 English learners who are not at IUP on a student visa may self-identify.